PringleCPP/Wisp-Terraria-Server/README.md

 Q: What else can it do?

 A: We have created super fast world generation, it will generate worlds much faster than if you load up the game to generate it.

+Q: Is this still supported?

+A: No, I have discontinued this project and started on the crossplay server.